ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

 </style>

 # Motivation
 Large language models (LLMs) have become commonplace in everyday life.
 With their versatility in handling information and the sheer volume of content they produce, monitoring output quality has become a critical challenge.
-LLMs are simultaneously powerful and unreliable prone to hallucinations, omissions, and factual errors a contradiction that motivates our work.
-As a tool is only as useful as our ability to evaluate it, so we set out to build a robust LLM judge framework.
+LLMs are simultaneously powerful and unreliable being prone to hallucinations, omissions, and factual errors.
+Our solution to this issue is a robust evaluation framework.

-Human evaluation is the highest quality method for evaluation LLM output however, this method is entirely unscalable and extremely costly.
+Human evaluation is the highest quality method for evaluating LLM output however, this method is entirely unscalable and extremely costly.
 Traditional NLP metrics like ROUGE, BLEU, and BERTScore reward surface-level similarity while missing qualities like factual grounding, semantic completeness, and practical usefulness making them poor proxies for human judgment.
-Our solution: an iterative evaluation system that combines LLM-as-judge scoring with human-guided domain knowledge and task-based NLP metrics.
+Our solution: an iterative evaluation system that combines LLM-as-judge scoring with human-guided domain knowledge and a dynamic rubric of metrics.

 Our primary stakeholders are researchers and educators who need reliable, interpretable evaluations of AI-generated summaries, and developers building LLM pipelines who require scalable quality checks without manual review.
 We study this through lecture slide summarization a controllable, academically relevant domain that lets us isolate where evaluation strategies succeed or fail.